Most Talked-About Controversies Linked to Sarah Silverman

 Loading Video...

-2017: Silverman Reflects on Racial Slur Controversy
+2017: Reflected on Racial Slur Controversy

 Loading Video...

-2021: Criticism for Britney Spears Jokes
+2021: Regret Over Britney Spears Remarks

 July 2023: Sued OpenAI and Meta Platforms

-In October 2023, Sarah Silverman posted several social media posts and stories in support of Israel during the Gaza war.
+In October 2023, Sarah Silverman posted social media posts and stories in support of Israel during the Gaza war.
 She also left the Democratic Socialists of America after being a member for several years, citing their published response to the initial Hamas attacks and lack of support for Israel.